Inflation: Decryption of the Descrozaille law

 Alexandre Bompard affirms that it limits promotions of drugstore, hygiene and care products to 34%.

-The CEO of Carrefour warns of a drop in consumption.
+Carrefour CEO warns of falling consumption.
 He speaks of a “tidal wave of deconsumption” which impacts French households.

 The genesis of this bill comes from the deputy of the Renaissance, Frédéric Descrozaille, under the title: “ Law aimed at strengthening the balance between suppliers and distributors”.
 Overall, it strengthens the position of manufacturers.
 Parliament definitively adopted it in March 2023.